As an Amazon Associate I earn from qualifying purchases. Links below may earn us a commission at no extra cost to you.

 Secretlab Titan Lite

-At the top of the budget range, Secretlab's Titan Lite brings noticeably better materials and build quality.
-The SoftWeave fabric doesn't peel, the lumbar support system is built-in (not a pillow), and it feels durable over years rather than months.
+At the top of the budget range, Secretlab's Titan Lite brings noticeably better materials and build quality than anything else at this price.
+The SoftWeave fabric doesn't peel (unlike PU leather), the lumbar support system is built directly into the chair back (not a loose pillow), and it feels durable over years rather than months.
 If you can stretch to $199, this is worth the extra $70 over the Homall.

 Pros